ChicoState/SoftwareEngineering/x04-Backlog/Mozilla.md

 ##TownHall User Stories

-As a customer, I would like to have advertise blocker in the mozilla firefox so that it will help to reduce efforts.
+As a customer, I would like to have advertise blocker in the mozilla firefox so that it will help to reduce unnecessary stress to find compatible plugin.